src-d/engine-deprecated/README.md

 **Note for Windows:** Docker for Windows [requires shared drives](https://docs.docker.com/docker-for-windows/#shared-drives).
 Other than that, it's important to use a workdir that doesn't include any sub-directory whose access is not readable by the user running `srcd`.
 As an example using `C:\Users` as workdir will most probably not work.
 For more details see [this issue](https://github.com/src-d/engine/issues/250).

 #### 4. Explore the source{d} Engine

+_For the full list of the commands supported by `srcd` and those that have been planned, please read [commands.md](docs/commands.md)._

 To launch the [web client for the SQL interface](https://github.com/src-d/gitbase-web), run the following command and start executing queries: